jsborjesson/dotfiles/README.md

 sudo chmod 755 ~/.ssh
 ```

+### GPG keys

+Use [GPG Suite](https://gpgtools.org/) to handle GPG keys

+If you get this error, you need to uncomment `charset utf-8` in `~/.gnupg/gpg.conf`

+    gpg: conversion from `US-ASCII' to `utf-8' failed: Illegal byte sequence
+    gpg: conversion from `utf-8' to `US-ASCII' failed: Illegal byte sequence

 ### File system

 I like the case sensitive one, it's not standard on Mac but it is the way it's